 Windows systems: Internet Explorer (8 or 9), Chrome, or Firefox (10 ESR or Current).
 Mac systems: Safari (version depends on OSX) or Chrome.
-On Mac OSX Firefox prevents PDF's from loading correctly!.
 Please go to the Browser Checker and Browser Settings Guide for more information.

 If you need assistance fixing problems with your browser please contact the Student Technology Help Desk.

 Some classes require you to purchase special software just for that class, so check with the instructor or the NWACC Bookstore to see if this is true for your classes.
 Here are the known Course Specific Software or Websites.

-It is not required for all classes, but you should know that Microsoft Office is the standard software used by NWACC -- this includes Word, Excel, etc. If you do not have this already and might need to purchase it, please contact Distance Learning at firstname.lastname@example.org -- sometimes we know about good deals on this software for students.
+Microsoft Office is the standard software used by NWACC -- this includes Word, Excel, etc. If you do not have this already you might need to purchase it or find an alternative.
+Contact Lucas Paxton at firstname.lastname@example.org for current alternative information.